hurkanugur/Exam-Pass-Fail-Classifier/README.md

 This project predicts **student exam outcomes (Pass/Fail)** using a simple neural network built with **PyTorch**.
 It demonstrates a full machine learning pipeline from data loading to inference, including:

+- 🧠 **Neural Network** with multiple hidden layers using ReLU activation function
 - ⚖️ **Binary Cross-Entropy (BCE) Loss** for training
 - 🚀 Adam optimizer for gradient updates
 - 🔀 **Mini-batch training** with `DataLoader`